Boilermaker Special: Boilermaker X-tra Special VIII

+Boilermaker Special IX

+On September 15, 2023, after a dinner to celebrate the Reamer Club's 100th anniversary, the Reamer Club announced that a new Boilermaker Special IX would be developed to replace the Boilermaker Special VII.
+Initially it was planned to be ready for service in the summer of 2025.
+However, due to delays, it is now expected to be ready in the spring of 2026.
+As with recent new Boilermaker Specials, Wabash National and Navistar International are expected to contribute to the design and construction.

+Due to the severe damage sustained by Boilermaker Special VII in an accident on April 24, 2025, BMS VII is out of service.
+It is unknown if work on Boilermaker Special IX will be expedited to get it ready for service early.

 Remnants of retired Boilermaker Specials

 Only a few small pieces of Boilermaker Specials I, II, III, and IV remain in existence.
 The majority of their bodies and chassis were scrapped when they were retired, primarily to prevent any person or group from later claiming ownership of what was once the Boilermaker Special.
-The fate of Boilermaker Special VI has not yet been disclosed.
+The fates of Boilermaker Special VI and Boilermaker Special VII have not been disclosed.

-The brass bell from the Boilermaker Special I is the same bell that was used on Boilermaker Specials II, III, and V. It is currently installed on Boilermaker Special VII.
+The brass bell from the Boilermaker Special I is the same bell that was used on Boilermaker Specials II, III, and V. It was installed on Boilermaker Special VII.
 Pieces of sheetmetal from the Boilermaker Special I body containing the painted words "Purdue" and "Boilermaker Special" were saved when the body of Boilermaker II was scrapped in 1960 and remained on display in the Boilermaker Special garage for many years.
 The cyclops headlight from Boilermaker Special I was saved by the Reamer Club after it was removed from Boilermaker Special II in 1960.
 Photographs from the 1960s show it installed on the back of Boilermaker Special III.
 It was later installed on the front of Boilermaker Special IV in 1979.
 This headlight was not used Boilermaker Special VI or VIII and has been archived.

 Some parts of Boilermaker Special III were saved before it was scrapped.
-The locomotive headlight's parabolic reflector and trim were installed in a new headlight box and placed at the front of Boilermaker Special V. The single-flute steam whistle, which was installed in the 1980s, was transferred to the Boilermaker Special V as well.
+The locomotive headlight's parabolic reflector and trim were installed in a new headlight box and placed at the front of Boilermaker Special V, then transferred to a new headlight box and installed on Boilermaker Special VII.
+The single-flute steam whistle, which was installed in the 1980s, was transferred to the Boilermaker Special V then to Boilermaker VII as well.
 Sheetmetal bearing the painted words "Purdue" and "Boilermaker Special" were saved and archived.
 Finally, a heavy brass plaque, which was installed inside the cab above the windshield to commemorate the 1960 dedication of the Boilermaker Special III, was removed and archived.

 The chassis and drive train of Boilermaker Special V were scrapped, while the body was modified and restored and became the body of Boilermaker Special VII.

 The cowcatcher from the BMS V is on display in the Purdue Boilermaker Station Welcome Center.